-Diet – Avoid becoming constipated by keeping up a good fluid intake and eating fruits and foods high in fibre.
-If you have problems with constipation you may require an oral stool softener e.g. coloxyl with senna or movichol, which you will be able to get from your nearest pharmacy.
+Diet– Avoid becoming constipated by keeping up a good fluid intake and eating fruit and foods high in fibre.
+If you have problems with constipation you may require an oral stool softener e.g. coloxyl with senna or movicol, which you will be able to get from your nearest pharmacy.

 Contact our practice if you have any concerns.
 If any wound becomes red, hot, swollen, painful or continues to ooze it may indicate a wound infection.
 If the urine becomes cloudy or offensive smelling it may indicate a urine infection.